deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 The neural net config's parameters are then assigned to an instance of the MultiLayerConfiguration object.
 It's useful here to disambiguate the term parameter.

-In computer science, parameter is a value you pass into a function.
+In computer science, a parameter is a value you pass into a function.
 In neural net parlance, parameter is usually synonymous with weight or coefficient; i.e. the parts of the model that filter, amplify or mute the input, and are adjusted as the algorithm learns.
 In addition, neural nets have something called hyperparameters, which are the properties of the learning algorithm that we set in a neural net configuration.
 In other words, the parameters mentioned above are hyperparameters, and by tuning them right you can make net's learn better and faster.

           .layer(new RBM())